-In addition to the daily support available for all pupils we provide a prep service which is available each day between 3.30pm and 4.00pm.
-After school care is also available until 6pm.
+In addition to the daily support available for all pupils we open at 7.45am each day for breakfast club, provide a prep service between 3.30pm and 4.00pm and after school care until 6pm.

 We understand the complexities of SpLD’s and how pupils may learn in different ways to their peers.
 Subject teachers share the responsibility for supporting pupils with learning differences and we strive to remove potential barriers to learning.
 All pupils are educated in small classes, and pupils with SpLD’s receive support through differentiated teaching and learning opportunities.

 Learning Enrichment lessons may incorporate the development of literacy skills and study skills.